 The author makes the point that when considering the vast quantity of video content available on-line and that which our viewers consume on a daily basis, it may cause concern our videos will become lost in the crowd.
 The author surmises, “This might make you wonder if it’s worth it to produce video at all.
 But it is — as long as it’s high-quality, valuable content.
 A good video can communicate so much more than text and pictures.”

-The article highlights, surveys have found that 79% of consumers prefer learning about a product or service through viewing a video as opposed to reading text.
+The article highlights surveys have found that 79% of consumers prefer learning about a product or service through viewing a video as opposed to reading text.
 Conversion rates (a term used when a viewer makes the decision to buy a product or is positively influenced to move forward with the value proposition) after watching videos can be as high as 84%!
 The Storyhunter author goes on, “Unless, of course, you’re churning out low-quality video that damages your brand image.
 Brightcove gathered some vital statistics on how low-quality video has a negative impact.
 They found that 62% of consumers have a negative perception of a brand after experiencing a poor-quality video, while 60% no longer want to engage with the brand and 23% hesitate to make a purchase.
 In fact, publishing a low-quality video is actually worse than not publishing video at all.
 A cheap video will make your brand seem cheap.”

 While some in the House of Worship market will argue that we are not selling a product, I would counter that we are attempting to communicate messages effectively.
 There is a correlation between appropriate production quality and communication efficacy.

-So, is your church currently going for quantity over quality?
+So the question remains, is your church currently going for quantity over quality?
 How are your videos impacting your ministry’s message and brand?
 How effective are your videos at inspiring conversion?
 Is your content valuable?